Master Media Innovation

-The objective of the Master in Media Innovation has, since its inception, been to educate students who are able to develop insightful media-related research and innovative, market-oriented media products.
+Since its inception, the objective of the Master in Media Innovation has been to educate students who are able to develop insightful media-related research and innovative, market-oriented media products.
 In order to do this, students are exposed to a wide variety of topics including media theory, business models, emerging technologies, user-centred design, communication theory, and more.

 In developing the Master in Media Innovation, the objective was to educate people capable of anticipating future developments in the field of digital media and taking advantage of those developments.
-The factors determined to define innovators were set out as:
+These innovators can be recognised by:

-- Innovators are required to initiate, shape or partially shape, monitor or manage a very complex process: innovative media products are created in an ingenious process in which technology, content, design, business and knowledge about consumers and markets are optimally geared to one another and integrated functionally;
+- Their ability to initiate, shape or partially shape, monitor or manage very complex processes: innovative media products are created in an ingenious process in which technology, content, design, business and knowledge about consumers and markets are optimally geared to one another and integrated functionally;

-- Innovators are required to anticipate the future.
+- Their ability to anticipate the future.
 After all, a new product will only be used if it is so special that it creates a new market as it were, or appears to seamlessly align with an obvious or latent market need.
 Timing and anticipation, in other words, are factors that should not be underestimated;

-- To be able to develop products, innovators should be able to reshape analytical insights.
-In the manufacturing process of a product, an analysis is no longer a goal in itself (such as a report, article or academic or other publication), but a creative guiding principle: the building blocks for a product yet to be developed.
+- Their ability to reshape analytical insights.
+In the manufacturing process of a product, analysis is no longer a goal in itself (such as a report, article or academic or other publication), but a creative guiding principle: the building blocks for a product yet to be developed.

 The Master in Media Innovation offers students a programme that trains them to systematically obtain the strategic skills necessary to become innovators.
-Students learn to look beyond the surface of digital media to reveal some very decisive core processes (ontologies), understand the way in which they function, and obtain the ability to apply these skills in creative, innovative and future-orientated media products.
+You will learn to look beyond the surface of digital media to reveal some very decisive core processes (ontologies), understand the way in which they function, and obtain the ability to apply these skills in creative, innovative and future-orientated media products.